MylesJP/Ultra-Safe-Robotics/README.md

   - Robots    - CRUD (m:n)
   - Incidents - CR

-The front end of this project is hosted on Firebase, the server middleware is hosted on OnRender, and the MySQL database is hosted on a local machine.
+The front end of this project is hosted on Firebase, the server middleware is hosted on Render.com, and the MySQL database is hosted on a local machine.